Mars ocean hypothesis: Fate of the ocean

+They estimate that there is enough liquid water under the surface to produce water across the surface that would be more than half a mile deep.
+However, it would be hard to get to as it is 10–20 km deep.
+The team of researchers used measurements from more than 1,319 quakes to come to their conclusions.
+Calculations obtained from InSight lander's data suggest up to 2 km global equivalent layer (GEL) could be in the crust.

 Alternate explanations

 The existence of a primordial Martian ocean remains controversial among scientists.
 The Mars Reconnaissance Orbiter's High Resolution Imaging Science Experiment (HiRISE) has discovered large boulders on the site of the ancient seabed, which should contain only fine sediment.
 However, the boulders could have been dropped by icebergs, a process common on Earth.
 The interpretations of some features as ancient shorelines has been challenged.

 A study published in September 2021 comparing potassium isotopes found in rocks from various bodies proposes that the surface gravity on Mars was too low to retain enough water to form a large ocean.

 Alternate theories for the creation of surface gullies and channels include wind erosion, liquid carbon dioxide, and liquid methanol.

 Confirmation or refutation of the Mars ocean hypothesis awaits additional observational evidence from future Mars missions.